Who We Are

 We protect land by owning land, and are looking to hold conservation easements to help others protect their land.
 We inspire and facilitate land protection through planning, policy, design, advocacy, programs and outreach.

 We prioritize the ecological stewardship of land and encourage education about how to live in a sustainable relationship to the land and other living beings.
 We work collaboratively to make land accessible to the community for uses like urban agriculture, commuter trails, recreation, sacred sites, and affordable homeownership.
 We remove barriers to participation in our work and to public decision making by diversifying our team and doing outreach in communities that are underrepresented.
 As 15% of Kingston is Hispanic, most of our programming is bilingual (Spanish interpretation is available).

 **Our website will be translated into Spanish by fall of 2019!**

 We practice Community Conservation:

 We are members of the national organization of land conservation organizations, the Land Trust Alliance (LTA), and we are working toward accreditation.
-According to the LTA, Community Conservation is an approach to land conservation that includes more people.
-Begins by listening to many different voices in the community — then responding.
-Uses the strengths of the land trust to meet needs expressed by people in the community.
+According to the LTA, Community Conservation is an approach to land conservation that includes more people and begins by listening to many different voices in the community — then responding.
+Community Conservation uses the strengths of the land trust to meet needs expressed by people in the community.

 We encourage Equitable Development: